tradecloud/tradecloud-docs-api-v2/order/buyer/issue/delivery-schedule.md

 Use the [Send single delivery order](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/buyer-endpoints/sendSingleDeliveryByBuyerRoute) endpoint.

 {% hint style="info" %}
+Tradecloud represents order lines having the same item, prices and terms as one order line having a delivery schedule.

-Tradecloud will merge `scheduledDelivery`'s of order lines with the same item number into one order line having a delivery schedule.
+Tradecloud will merge `scheduledDelivery`'s of order lines with the same item, prices and terms into one order line having a delivery schedule.

 The `lines.position` will be taken as `deliverySchedule.position`.
 {% endhint %}

 ### `scheduledDelivery` fields